 We’ve worked closely with foresters, landowners and industry experts when finalising the design of the NexGen Tree Shelters.

 Independent verification has confirmed that the individual components are biodegradable.
-In order to give our customers confidence in our products, we have applied for ISO certifications – the ISO compostable certification is currently being carried out and the biodegradable certification will follow once the compostable certification has been granted.
+In order to give our customers confidence in our products, we are applying for ISO biodegradable certification.

 Independent weathering certification will be confirmed in July 2021, confirming that NexGen Tree Shelters will start to break down after 5 years, depending on location.
 Also, as the material breaks down the pH and ecotoxicity is neutral.

 We strongly believe that we can achieve great things with our customers and suppliers when it comes to; the fight against climate change, the increasing demand for timber, the reduction of commercial plastics in our countryside, and support for our sheep farmers when they need it the most.